omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 - NFT bridging
 - Message passing

-Paima Engine helps developers overcome problems with connecting multiple ecosystems (even when monitoring multiple chains,  different chains have different block times and finality making solutions non-trivial) by providing a wide-variety of options to different use-cases including special handling of cases where we need to assert the user still holds the NFT (in other words, they haven't sold the NFT since the last time we got an update from the different chain about the ownership status).
+Paima Engine helps developers overcome problems with connecting multiple ecosystems (even when monitoring multiple chains,  different chains have different block times and finality making solutions non-trivial) by providing a wide-variety of options to different use cases including special handling of cases where we need to assert the user still holds the NFT (in other words, they haven't sold the NFT since the last time we got an update from the different chain about the ownership status).

 You can find more about the idea [here](../700-multichain-support/1-nfts/1-introduction.mdx)